KingsleyOteng/orbitaldynamics/README.md

 # NORAD Two-line element set (NORA TLE)

-Two-line element set (TLE) data format parser
+Two-line element set (TLE) data format parser.

-A two-line element set ([TLE]) is a data format used to convey sets of orbital elements that describe the orbits of Earth-orbiting satellites.
-A computer program called a model can use the TLE to compute the position of a satellite at a particular time.
-The TLE is a format specified by NORAD and used by [NORAD] and [NASA].
-The TLE can be used directly by the [SGP4] model (or one of the SGP8, [SDP4], SDP8 models).
-Orbital elements are determined for many thousands of space objects by NORAD and are freely distributed on the Internet in the form of TLEs.
-A TLE consists of a title line followed by two lines of formatted text.
+The [US Air Force] provides data for Earth-orbiting satellites in Two-Line Orbital Element Sets ([TLE]).
+The current TLE format is specified by [NORAD] with input from [NASA].
+A derivation of the Two-Line Element set format called the Three-Line Element set exists where the first line contains the name of the satellite.
+These element sets are general perturbation mean elements constructed by a least squares estimation from observations.
+The Air Force provides the observations taken from the Space Surveillance Network, and FreeFlyer provides the capability of simulating observations to generate TLEs.
+The TLE elements may be propogated using an [SGP4] model (or one of the SGP8, [SDP4], SDP8 models).

 — From [Wikipedia](http://en.wikipedia.org/wiki/Two-line_element_set)